irawinder/EpiSim/README.md

 # EpiSim
 This is a simple simulation of a viral outbreak using an agent-based population activity model.

+Added: Simulate contact tracing apps effects on pandemy (adoption % is configurable, being by default 20%)
+Added: R0 calculation in real time based on S-R-I model

 ![Epidemic Simulation by Ira Winder](screenshots/screenshot.png?raw=true "Epidemic Simulation by Ira Winder")

 ## How to open and run